mat-shepherd/ci-pp1-nurture-seo/README.md

 ### Performing tests on various devices
 The website was tested on the following devices:
+- Windows 10 Pro Desktop PC
+- Windows 10 Pro Micrososft Surface Book 2
+- Samsung Galaxy S10

 In addition, the website was tested using Google Chrome Developer Tools Device Toggling option for all available device options.

 ### Browser compatability
 The website was tested on the following browsers:
-- Google Chrome
+- Google Chrome Version 112.0.5615.138 (Official Build) (64-bit)
-- Mozilla Firefox
+- Mozilla Firefox Version 112.0.1 (64-bit)
-- Microsoft Egde
+- Microsoft Egde Version 112.0.1722.48

 ### Testing user stories
 #### Prospective Customers